Estimated reading time: 3 minutes

 There are different types of Miso and they can be classified according to where in Japan they’re produced, according to their strength/colour as well as the ingredients used.
 Generally, unless you intend to have a pantry full of different types of miso, the most important thing to note is the colour and therefore the strength of the Miso paste.

 Essentially, the darker the miso, the older, the saltier and stronger in flavour it is.
 Conversely, the lighter coloured ones are milder and border on the slightly sweet, which of course makes them perfect for lightly flavoured soups.
-Of course, there will always be exceptions to this rule but as a general guide to miso buying & use, it will suffice perfectly.
+Of course, there will always be exceptions to this rule but as a general guide to miso buying and use, it will suffice.